ven7782/AmpyFin/README.md

 insert_rank_to_coefficient(100)
 ```

-- The rest of the database will set itself up on the first minute in trading.
+- The rest of the database will set itself up on the first minute in trading for both ranking and trading.

 ## ⚡ Usage

 To run the bot, execute on two separate terminals: